Season 2 Overview

 Little House Actors: there’s still Charlotte Stewart in the episode, although she only appears in the background for parents’ night, and she has no line.

-Highway Actors: there’s still Robin Riker as Sherri, although she appears only a couple a times.
+And there’s also Robin Riker as Sherri, although she appears a couple a times too.

 Early appearance: there’s still “Vonni Ribisi” as Curtis and Michael Bacall as Jimmy, the friend that teaches adults how to spit.

-Real score: the episode features two songs (they are not specifically for Jason, nor for other kids).
+Real score: the episode features two songs (which are not specifically for Jason, nor for other kids).
 One is an original by singer and actor Barry Williams, here playing Jason’s dad.
-Curiously, it’s not the first time Highway enlisted a real singer as actor for one of its episode: in the episode Song Of The Wild West in season one, the subject of the assignment was played by Ronee Blackley, who similarly wrote a song for the show.
+Curiously, it’s not the first time Highway enlisted a real singer as actor for one of its episode: in the episode Song Of The Wild West in season one, the subject of the assignment was played by Ronee Blackley, and there was a singing sequence in that episode too.

 That’s unavailable anywhere.